Shock diagnosis

 Adjusting to treatment and sharing his story

-Matthew has since undergone radiotherapy and is currently having chemotherapy treatment.
+Matthew has since had radiotherapy and is currently having chemotherapy treatment.
 Adjusting to living with a brain tumour has been difficult.
 Recently he’s been battling fatigue, and he’s also had an unscheduled stay in hospital while his body adapts to chemo.
-He admits he sometimes “feels like a different person” to the one who used to wear a suit to put in long days at work and being so physically active.
+He admits he sometimes “feels like a different person” to the one who used to be physically active and wear a suit to put in long days at work.

 Keen to help others facing a similar diagnosis, he began sharing his story on Instagram and also travelled to Westminster on February 29th to lend his voice to our campaign for a National Brain Tumour Strategy.
-His story will also feature in Channel 4’s Stand up to Cancer programmes this autumn.
+Now, his story will also feature in Channel 4’s Stand up to Cancer programmes this month.

-As he nears to the first anniversary of his astrocytoma diagnosis, what has he learned?
-Matthew said:
+As he nears the first anniversary of his astrocytoma diagnosis, what has he learned?

 “I have never felt my responsibility as a parent more than I do now.
 There’s a pressure and a weight that comes with that when I’m unwell – but it’s a good thing, it’s motivation to keep going.